oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

 In this "Getting Started" guide, we will walk you through 3 steps:

 1. Installing OCI AI Blueprints in your tenancy and accessing OCI AI Blueprints's UI/API
-2. Deploying and monitoring a OCI AI Blueprints recipe
+2. Deploying and monitoring a blueprint
-3. Undeploying a recipe
+3. Undeploying a blueprint

 ### Step 1: Set up policies in tenancy